NathanHinthorne/NathanHinthorne/README.md

 Developed a fairly large [JS web game](https://github.com/GoodBadChad/good-bad-chad-br) from scratch with @tclaar and @calebkrauter and @b1gd3vd0g.

-Also made an [Express.js + PostgreSQL API](https://github.com/NathanHinthorne/TCSS-460-Book-API) and a [React frontend](https://github.com/NathanHinthorne/Book-Frontend) (custom made for another group's book API) for a book library with @jennifer-huynh, @jennatimm, and @Viratsmann.
+Built an [Express.js + PostgreSQL API](https://github.com/NathanHinthorne/TCSS-460-Book-API) and a [React frontend](https://github.com/NathanHinthorne/Book-Frontend) for a book library with @jennifer-huynh, @jennatimm, and @Viratsmann.

 ## 🔌 Connect with me